 My advice to make the most of your visit is to check out the official university website which has a pre-made self-guided tour that you can follow as well as details on how to book a guided tour.

 Frequently Asked Questions

 How do I get to Glasgow?

-The other major airport you could use is Glasgow Prestwick (address: Prestwick KA9 2PL) which is quite a bit further out at 32 miles from the city centre but has its own railway station that connects to Glasgow Central Station in 45 minutes.
+The other major airport is Glasgow Prestwick (address: Prestwick KA9 2PL) which is 32 miles from the city centre but has its own railway station that connects to Glasgow Central Station in 45 minutes.

 How do I get around Glasgow?

 What is the weather in Glasgow like?